 Size of the Belt

 The belt size on a treadmill is the circumference of the running surface.
-It’s important to know what type of activity you plan to be using your treadmill for to get one with an appropriate belt length.
+Therefore, it’s essential to know what type of activity you plan to be using your treadmill for to get one with an appropriate belt length.

 For Walking: 20″